-- f.
-Electronic Data Interchange (EDI) The Employer agrees that the monthly payments required by this Article shall be paid via financial EDI, with settlement by the 22nd of each month. - g.
-Reports -The monthly reconciliation report shall be transmitted only via electronic data file.
-The report shall be transmitted only via electronic data file.
-The report shall indicate: - (i) members who have become ineligible for coverage by the Trust since the previous report. - (ii) members who have become eligible for coverage by the Trust since the previous report. - (iii) members whose eligibility status has not changed since the previous report. - (iv) members' first and last names, social security numbers, employing department, Employer contribution for the period, and employee contribution for the period.
+- F. Electronic Data Interchange (EDI) The Employer agrees that the monthly payments required by this Article shall be paid via financial EDI, with settlement by the 22nd of each month. - G. Reports -The monthly reconciliation report shall be transmitted only via electronic data file.
+The report shall indicate: - 1. members who have become ineligible for coverage by the Trust since the previous report. - 2. members who have become eligible for coverage by the Trust since the previous report. - 3. members whose eligibility status has not changed since the previous report. - 4. members' first and last names, social security numbers, employing department, Employer contribution for the period, and employee contribution for the period.